 Getting this support and positivity from friends and family members is extremely important, but there’s one person that can either make or break this with their support (or lack of support) – your partner.

-Getting emotional support from your partner that always has nice things to say to you to brighten up your day and make you feel better when you feel like you just can’t go on anymore always makes a difference, so does them pitching in and helping out with household chores.
+Getting emotional support from your partner who always has nice things to say to you to brighten up your day and make you feel better when you feel like you just can’t go on anymore always makes a difference, so does them pitching in and helping out with household chores.

 Will Anger During Pregnancy Affect My Baby’s Health?